 Many federal courthouses are historic buildings, and all are designed for the public to visit and learn first-hand about the tradition and purpose of the American judicial process.
-The public may visit a court to watch each step of the federal judicial process, with few exceptions.

 A person who wishes to observe a court in session may check the court calendar online or at the courthouse and watch a proceeding.
-Our Constitution and court tradition give citizens right of access to court proceedings.
+The U.S. Constitution and court tradition give citizens right of access to court proceedings.
 Citizens gain confidence in the courts by seeing judicial work in action, and learn first-hand how the judicial system works.

 Access for Teachers and Students